christian-bunn/crack-api/A2_response_to_criteria.md

 - **AWS service name:** DynamoDB
 - **What data is being stored?:** file metadata. file name, password, timeCracked, user (that the file belongs to).
 - **Why is this service suited to this data?:** this service works appropriately for this data.
-- **Why is are the other services used not suitable for this data?:** TODO
+- **Why is are the other services used not suitable for this data?:** Services like S3 or RDS do not offer the same level of data handling that DynamoDB provides for structured metadata.
 - **Bucket/instance/table name:** n11092505-assessment2-file-metadata
 - **Video timestamp:**
 - **Relevant files:**